Google launches Android P Beta 2 with final APIs

 In addition to Google’s Pixel devices, the first Android P beta was made available on the Sony Xperia XZ2, Xiaomi Mi Mix 2S, Nokia 7 Plus, Oppo R15 Pro, Vivo X21, OnePlus 6, and Essential PH‑1.
 Google says partners that are participating in the Android P Beta program will be updating their devices “over the coming weeks.”

 Android P Beta 2 includes the final APIs (API level 28) as well as the official SDK, the latest system images, and updated developer tools.
 Developers can thus start confidently building with Android P features and APIs today.
+To build with the new APIs, download the official API 28 SDK and tools into Android Studio 3.1, then update your project’s compileSdkVersion and targetSdkVersion to API 28.

 Beta or developer preview, the same rules apply.
 This is an early look at the next version of Android, which is referred to as Android P until Google picks a name starting with that letter.